Vera Caspary: Laura

 However, Caspary's conscience would not let her simply abandon causes.
 She continued to sign petitions, contributed money, wrote to congressmen and maintained her memberships in the Hollywood Anti-Nazi League and the League of American Writers.
 She also taught classes in writing screenplays to raise funds to bring refugee writers to America.

 In June 1941, Germany attacked Russia, and Hollywood benefits for Russian war relief drew huge crowds.
-During this time Caspary started tinkering with a murder mystery, but instead of producing an original story for the screen she was encouraged to turn it into a novel.
+During this time, Caspary started tinkering with a murder mystery, but instead of producing an original screenplay she was encouraged to turn it into a novel.
 It was finished by October, and to get some perspective she went to work on a story about a night plane to Chungking for Paramount Studios.
 When the United States declared war on Germany and Japan in early December, that story was canceled, and Caspary asked to be laid off and returned happily to her murder mystery.
-During Christmas 1941, she typed "The end" on the last page of Laura.
+During Christmas 1941, she typed "The End" on the last page of Laura.

-1942 found Caspary working on a dramatization of Laura with George Sklar, while waiting around for some meaningful war-related work to come from the Office of War information, she tried to join the Army but was turned down.
+1942 found Caspary working on a dramatization of Laura with George Sklar.
+While waiting for some meaningful war-related work to come from the Office of War information, she tried to enlist in the Army but was turned down.
 She had just met her future husband, a recent European émigré Igee Goldsmith.

 Producer Dorothy Olney had taken an option on Laura, and Caspary traveled to New York to assist with preproduction on the play.
 Despite their efforts, Olney could not secure backing and gave up the option on the play.
-When Caspary returned to Hollywood Igee was waiting for her with bouquets of red roses.
+When Caspary returned to Hollywood, Igee was waiting for her with bouquets of red roses.

 Caspary moved into a Mexican farmhouse on Horn Avenue across from Humphrey Bogart and began work on Bedelia.
 Igee, who had grown annoyed at the Hollywood habit of keeping producers on the payroll and not giving them anything to produce, was overjoyed at her request for assistance in working on Bedelias rough patches.
 At Christmas 1942, their love affair was interrupted as every able-bodied British citizen was recalled to help with the defense of Great Britain.
 Igee, born in Austria, had emigrated to England in 1932 and would have to return there.
 She did not see him again for 13 months.

 Meanwhile, every director who read Laura wanted to put it on the stage, but no producer or backer would finance it.
 Otto Preminger bullied Darryl Zanuck into buying the property for 20th Century Fox, convincing him that the production would be inexpensive.
 Tired of shopping it around and against her own advice, "Once a writer sells a story to Hollywood, they can kiss it goodbye", she sold it to Fox.